What soap is best for acne?

 Before you dive into the main content of this article, it's important to say that acne is a much larger issue than appearance, it can also affect our mental health greatly.

 Acne can have a huge impact on your life, with increased rates of depression and anxiety.
 Sufferers are also likely to have lower self esteem and self worth.
+Its not just pimples and oily skin, it can have a real effect on everyday living from a mental health viewpoint.

 What soap is best for acne?